My First Day At The Gym Was a Nightmare

 Rest is essential for recovery & performance.

-When you work out, your muscles experience tiny tears that need time to heal and grow stronger.
+When you work out, your muscles experience stress, tension & damage that need time to heal and grow stronger.
+[11]

 Now You’re Ready!

-Resistance training (weight lifting) should be part of your plan to live a healthier and fuller life as God intended.
+Resistance training should be part of your plan to live a healthier and fuller life as God intended.

 Now that you have the basic building block on the gym essentials, I summon thee to go forth and conquer!